STATISTICS

 It was the 2024 season that finally brought Norris his breakthrough win – along with three more – as he became the biggest challenger to Max Verstappen’s drivers’ crown and led McLaren to their first constructors’ title since 1998.

 Away from the track, Norris brims with a modest charm and an artistic side sees him design and paint his own race gear as a hobby.
-The focus for the future is allying artistry and ambition on track as McLaren rely on the promise of youth to take them back to the top.
+The focus for the future is allying artistry and ambition on track, as McLaren rely on him to help keep them on top for 2026's era of new technical regulations.

 Norris hopes the downforce will be with him…